 Farm-raised catfish is the largest aquaculture industry in the United States.
 Mississippi is the world's leading producer of pond-raised catfish

-On an average, channel cat holds about 95 calories per 100 grams.
-American Heart Association (AHA) recommends consumption one to two meals of non-fried fish to fulfil requirements of essential fatty acids, protein, minerals and fat-soluble vitamins.
+On average, channel cat holds about 95 calories per 100 grams.
+American Heart Association (AHA) recommends the consumption of one to two meals of non-fried fish to fulfill requirements of essential fatty acids, protein, minerals, and fat-soluble vitamins.

-Channel catfish is an non-oily, freshwater, white fish.
-It is one of the finest sources of omega fatty acids, protein, minerals and fat-soluble vitamins like vitamin A, E and D.
+Channel catfish is a non-oily, freshwater, white fish.
+It is one of the finest sources of omega fatty acids, protein, minerals, and fat-soluble vitamins like vitamins A, E, and D.

 Channel catfish is moderately good source of protein (17.8 g/100 g -32% of RDI).
 Its white, flaky meat is firm and composes all the essential amino acids in good proportions.

 It's lean meat is a good source of polyunsaturated fatty acids (PUFA).
 Studies suggest a diet rich in fish that are high in omega-3 fatty acids can curb or prevent cognitive decline, dementia, depression, neuropsychiatric disorders, asthma, and inflammatory disorders.

 Channel cat contains just 0.024 ppm of methyl-mercury in its flesh.
 US FDA categorizes channel catfish in the "best choice" section considering mercury levels in its flesh.
 The recommendation is the consumption of 2-3 servings (8-12 ounces) per week for channel cat.

 It is a moderate source of omega-3 eicosapentaenoicacid (EPA), docosapantaenoicacid (DPA) and docosahexaenoic acid (DHA) fatty acids.
 Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of the nervous system, especially in infants and children.